Skip to content

 Gallery 105

-Alice F. Weston (1926–2019) was a renowned contemporary art collector, educator, and artist who committed her life to museums and cultural institutions across Cincinnati.
-In 1950, Alice and her husband, Harris K. Weston (1918–2009) viewed a group of Jackson Pollock paintings exhibited at Cincinnati’s Contemporary Arts Center.
+In the late 1950s, Alice (1926–2019) and Harris (1918–2009) Weston saw a group of Jackson Pollock paintings exhibited at Cincinnati’s Contemporary Arts Center.
 These paintings ignited a desire in the couple to obtain and own contemporary art—and showcase it within their home.
-Over the next several decades, the Westons collected dozens of Contemporary, Pop Art, Minimalist and Post-Minimalist pieces.
-Through a lifetime of focused collecting, the Weston’s collection came to encompass the works of many eminent artists, including Hofmann, de Kooning, Wesselmann, Dine, Saar, Dubuffet, Duchamp, LeWitt, and others.
-A major portion of the Weston’s modern and contemporary art collection was generously bequeathed to the Cincinnati Art Museum in 2019.
-The first piece the Weston’s purchased—Claes Oldenburg’s Box of Shirts—is part of this new installation at the Cincinnati Art Museum.
-The Alice F. and Harris K. Weston Collection of post-World War II modern and contemporary art will be on view beginning August 20 and will remain on view for 18 months.
-This contemporary collection complements the institution’s documentation of 20th-century art history.
+Over the next several decades, the Westons collected dozens of Contemporary, Pop Art, Minimalist, and Post-Minimalist pieces.
+Through a lifetime of focused collecting, the Westons’ collection came to encompass the works of many eminent artists, including Hofmann, de Kooning, Wesselmann, Dine, Saar, Dubuffet, Duchamp, LeWitt, and others.
+A major portion of the Westons’ modern and contemporary art collection was generously bequeathed to the Cincinnati Art Museum in 2019.
+This contemporary collection complements the institution’s documentation of twentieth-century art history.